-An early engagement idea geared towards the concept of completing quests to upgrade a personalised base raised concerns over the amount of asset variation, theme resonance and the tuning of addiction curves.
+An early engagement idea geared towards the concept of completing quests to upgrade a personalised base raised concerns over the amount of asset variation, theme resonance and the tuning of engagement curves.
 However, through a workshop with thirty-odd young people from different demographics, the feedback for a more pragmatic and less child-like approach led to a conceptual pivot.

 Gamified aspects were later incorporated more effectively through goal-setting and success reinforcement.